The Custodians of Khazath

 The pantheon now known as the Custodians are actually the remnants of the group that would be properly called "The Second Gods", the oldest group of deities on Leng.
 For more information, refer to the events of the Age of Mysteries.

 Dain of the Sunrise

-Just as the sun warms Morus past untold thousands of miles of empty space, Dain is at all times cold and distant.
+Just as the sun warms Morus past untold thousands of miles of empty space, Dain is at all times unreadable and distant.
 His power and wisdom is immense - said by some to be greather than the sum of the other Custodians - but he rarely involves himself in the affairs of others or deigns to pass judgement.
+When he does, his decisions are often confusing - but the other Custodians bow to his wisdom and judgement.
 Dain is the ultimate leader of the Custodians and patriarch of the pantheon.

 Ouran the Infernal

 The wife of Dain of the Sunrise.
 She is depicted as a woman with fiery red hair, often depicted as being composed of actual roaring flames.
 She is always depicted surrounded by roaring flames.
 Her true visage is surrounded by mystery - she is strongly associated with serpents and lizards, and is sometimes depicted as having the lower body of a vast snake, or even of a dragon.
 Some legends refer to her as the Serpentine, while others speak of her melting solid steel with her fiery breath or changing into a serpent, and all snake-kin owe allegiance to her.
 She is the counterpart of Dain, who is the far-off warmth of sunrise, wise but infinitely detached and distant.
 She is a maelstrom of fire and passion, constantly calling her followers on some crusade or another and seeking to redress some slight.

 Choran the Dragonfriend